MicrosoftLearning/dp-420-cosmos-db-dev/instructions/03-connect-app-cs.md

     using Microsoft.Azure.Cosmos.Fluent;
     ```

-> [!IMPORTANT]
-> You build up a single file across Tasks 2 through 6.
+> &#10071; You build up a single file across Tasks 2 through 6.
 The block that creates the client is marked with `==== CLIENT ====` comments.
 Type those markers along with the code.
 Task 6 replaces that block, changes the endpoint, and removes the emulator key.
 The account read, container access, logging handler, and error handling remain unchanged.

 ---